 I am sure I have missed industries off this list (apologies in advance if I have!)

-Trades: Electricians, plumbers, kitchens, air-conditioning, saw sharpening, solar, pest control, pool builders, promotional products, furniture manufacturing, smash repairs, mechanics, roof restoration, guttering, outback water tanks, cleaners, carpet cleaners, tile restorers, painters, builders, yard maintenance, asbestos maritime inspections, fuel manufacturing, cubby-houses, carpenters.
+Trades: Electricians, plumbers, kitchens, air-conditioning, printers, saw sharpening, solar, pest control, pool builders, promotional products, furniture manufacturing, smash repairs, mechanics, roof restoration, guttering, outback water tanks, cleaners, carpet cleaners, tile restorers, painters, builders, yard maintenance, asbestos maritime inspections, fuel manufacturing, cubby-houses, carpenters, earth movers.

-Creative industries: Opera singers, piano tuners, modern artists, photographers, clothing designers, graphic designers, air-brush tattoos.
+Creative industries: Opera singers, piano tuners, modern artists, photographers, clothing designers, graphic designers, air-brush tattoos, ceramic painters.

-Finance: Bookkeepers, accounting, truck finance, insurance, trading, financial advisors.
+Finance: Bookkeepers, accounting, truck finance, insurance, traders, financial advisors.

-Transport: Logistics, delicate transport, forklifts, trucks, helicopter repairers, car sales.
+Transport: Logistics, delicate transport, forklifts, trucks, helicopter repairers, car sales, crane hire.

-Kids: Kids books, childcare centres, tuition, kids’ labels, kids’ parties, kids’ entertainers.
+Kids: Kids books, childcare centres, tuition, kids’ labels, kids’ parties, kids’ entertainers, private schools.

 Alternative: Psychics, mediums, alternative therapists.

-Technology: Apps, data centres, managed services, CCTV, sound systems, smart wiring, computer repairers.
+Technology: Apps, data centres, managed services, CCTV, sound systems, smart wiring, computer repairers, photocopier suppliers.

-Professional Services: Lawyers, architects, native title investigators, grief counsellors.
+Professional Services: Lawyers, architects, native title investigators, grief counsellors, vets.

 Online: Online marketing, eBook companies, virtual assistants, web companies, SEO companies.

-Food Industries: caterers, tea manufacturers, coffee, food products.
+Food Industries: Caterers, tea manufacturers, coffee suppliers, barista trainers, food product suppliers.

 Landscaping: Quarrying, rocks, gravel, sand, nurseries, forestry plants, artificial turf.

-General: Consultants & coaches, training companies, speakers, cinemas, pet sitting, make-up manufacturers, personal trainers, real estate, regional magazines, inventions, specialist fabric retailers, smoke alarms, interior design, silk flowers, hairdressers, image consultants, wedding favours, not-for profits, furniture rental, weight loss, travel, horse breeding, private schools.
+General: Consultants & coaches, training companies, speakers, cinemas, pet sitting, make-up manufacturers, personal trainers, real estate, regional magazines, inventions, specialist fabric retailers, smoke alarms, interior design, silk flowers, hairdressers, image consultants, wedding favours, not-for profits, furniture rental, weight loss, travel, horse breeders, wedding planners, building inspectors, holiday rentals, indigenous communities

 And the one thing that they all have in common (aside from us of course)?